MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-edit-app-components.md

 ## Add or edit a site map

-Before an app component can be added to a newly created app, a site map must be defined.
-For more information see: [Create a model-driven app site map using the site map designer](create-site-map-app.md).
+You must define a site map before app components can be added to a newly created app.
+More information: [Create a model-driven app site map using the site map designer](create-site-map-app.md).

 ## Add a component